-The Department of Mass Communication is an ACEJMC accredited program that offers a curriculum that introduces students to the broad framework of mass communication, emphasizing what is common and fundamental to advertising, broadcasting, print journalism and public relations.
+The School of Journalism and Mass Communication is an ACEJMC accredited program that offers a curriculum that introduces students to the broad framework of mass communication, emphasizing what is common and fundamental to advertising, broadcasting, print journalism and public relations.

-The mission of the department is to produce graduates who understand mass communication and the role of mass media as social institutions, and who are capable of applying general theoretical concepts and technical skills to work successfully in the communication professions.
-Students may earn a Bachelor of Arts in mass communicationadvertising, mass communication-electronic media, mass communication-general, mass communication-print journalism or mass communication-public relations.
+The mission of the school is to produce graduates who understand mass communication and the role of mass media as social institutions, and who are capable of applying general theoretical concepts and technical skills to work successfully in the communication professions.
+Students may earn a Bachelor of Arts in mass communication-advertising, mass communication-electronic media, mass communication-general, mass communication-print journalism or mass communication-public relations.

-Students may gain experience by working in student media and through internships outside the department.
+Students may gain experience by working in student media and through internships outside the school.
 They also have the opportunity to participate in intercollegiate competitions.

-To earn a Bachelor of Arts degree in Mass Communication, students must complete 128 semester hours, which includes the general education requirements plus 33 hours in Mass Communication and an 18- to 24-hour minor outside the department.
-A passing grade in the department's Grammar, Spelling and Punctuation test (see below) must also be earned.
+To earn a Bachelor of Arts degree in Mass Communication, students must complete 128 semester hours, which includes the general education requirements plus 33 hours in Mass Communication and an 18- to 24-hour minor outside the school.
+A passing grade in the school's Grammar, Spelling and Punctuation test (see below) must also be earned.
 Also, a grade of "C" or higher must be earned in all Mass Communication core courses and courses that serve as prerequisites.
 No more than 39 hours of Mass Communication may be counted toward degree requirements.

-Because 21 hours of the 33-hour Mass Communication major must be advanced (juniorsenior) hours, community college transfer students may apply no more than 12 semester credit hours of mass communication transfer courses to their degree.
+Because 21 hours of the 33-hour Mass Communication major must be advanced (junior-senior) hours, community college transfer students may apply no more than 12 semester credit hours of mass communication transfer courses to their degree.
 Transfer students from four-year institutions may apply no more than 15 semester credit hours of mass communication transfer courses to their degree.

-- 1. General education core curriculum options should be discussed with a Mass Communication academic advisor.
-Requirements and choices are listed in the University College section. - 2.
-Requirements for students seeking to become public school teachers, as mandated by the state, differ slightly from those required for other mass communication students.
+- General education core curriculum options should be discussed with a Mass Communication academic advisor.
+Requirements and choices are listed in the University College section. - Requirements for students seeking to become public school teachers, as mandated by the state, differ slightly from those required for other mass communication students.
 Students should consult an academic adviser in the College of Education in order to meet both university degree and state teacher certification requirements. - 3.
-The Bachelor of Arts degree requires English literature, college-level modern language and a semester of Math, Natural Science, Logic, Physical Geography or Computer Science in addition to the general education core curriculum.
+The Bachelor of Arts degree requires 6 hours of English literature, 2310 and 2320 of a modern language and a semester of Math, Natural Science, Logic, Physical Geography or Computer Science in addition to the general education core curriculum.
 The Mass Communication major requires SOCI 3307.